-According to the World Health Organisation, more than 700 people are killed in road accidents across China every day.
+According to WHO, more than 700 people are killed in road accidents across China every day.
+This is what you need to know about safety on the roads.

 Part of the problem is that many Chinese didn‘t drive until the 1990s.
 There was a massive increase in the number of passenger vehicles on the road from 10 million in 2000 to 70 million in 2010, however, the average Chinese driver has fewer than five years‘ experience.